The Bankrate promise

 The bottom line

-Grocery shopping has gotten more expensive in 2022 — no getting around that.
+Grocery shopping has gotten more expensive since 2022 — there’s no getting around that.
 But smart shoppers can save money by avoiding impulse buys, using credit cards that reward grocery purchases and swapping expensive convenience foods for lower-cost staples.
 If we end up in a recession, these tips will continue to help you save money every time you shop for food.
 And you may end up learning a few new cooking skills as a result!